The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 - Median yearly pay—$27,340

+When it comes to dangerous jobs that pay well, this one deserves a high ranking.
 It's true that airline travel is statistically one of the safest forms of transportation.
 However, not all pilots get to work for airlines.
-Most fatalities in this occupation are related to accidents that happen in other areas of the aviation sector.
+Most deaths in this occupation are related to accidents that happen in other areas of the aviation sector.
 Bush pilots (along with other types of commercial pilots) have especially risky jobs since their aircraft are often not maintained as well as the planes flown by airline pilots.
 Plus, in their smaller aircraft, they frequently struggle more when the weather turns hostile or when flying over rugged terrain.
 And many deadly crashes still occur during takeoffs and landings.
 (Bush pilots frequently don't have the benefit of using prepared runways or landing strips.)

 - Fatality rate—64 deaths per 100,000 workers